spookylukey/django-htmx-patterns/README.rst

 developing when writing `Django <https://www.djangoproject.com/>`_ projects that use `HTMX <https://htmx.org/>`_.

+The docs are intended to be viewed on GitHub: https://github.com/spookylukey/django-htmx-patterns/ and the code can be run locally or on repl.it (see below)

 My aims are to document and share:

 1. The basic patterns and control flow needed